ingeniala/heybluekata/README.md

 ![Figure 5 - Conceptual Architecture](./Assets/Architecture-Conceptual.png "Figure 5 - Conceptual Architecture")

-It is possible to get more information about the logical components in the sections bellow:
+It is possible to get more information about the logical components in the sections below:

 * [Onboarding](/Architecture/Application/onboarding.md)
 * [User Catalogs](/Architecture/Application/user-catalogs.md)